build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 * `200.1.1.8/29` or `p2p-eight`
 * `3.0.0.0/8` or `three-net`

 So, for router1 to participate in this internet, it needs to know how to route packets to each of the 4 networks it's not currently connected to.
-We can add routes to each of the 4 networks in our `sleep.sh` file to use a similar structure to what we used in chapter 3.
+We can add routes to each of the 4 networks in our `start-up.sh` file to use a similar structure to what we used in chapter 3.
 So, we'll start by defining how router1 can reach each network through its connections with other routers.
-You'll see the following already defined in the `sleep.sh` file for this chapter:
+You'll see the following already defined in the `start-up.sh` file for this chapter:

 ```bash
 case $HOSTNAME in